jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 I invite to take to some videos on the [crossfit inc channel on youtube](https://www.youtube.com/channel/UCtcQ6TPwXAYgZ1Mcl3M1vng) to have a better view of what could be the exercices to do during a session.

-In my case I am rpacticing crossfit since August 2018, three times per week and I liked it honestly when I started I was looking the sport as some brutes that were doing gym exercice at high intensity.
+In my case I am practicing crossfit since August 2018, three times per week and I liked it honestly when I started I was looking the sport as some brutes that were doing gym exercice at high intensity.

 <center>
 <img src="https://media.giphy.com/media/iw3QWgT77aC1G/giphy.gif" />